aptivate/ckanext-locationgroup/README.rst

 To run the tests and produce a coverage report, first make sure you have coverage installed in your virtualenv (``pip install coverage``) then run::

-    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.mapactionevent --cover-inclusive --cover-erase --cover-tests
+    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.locationgroup --cover-inclusive --cover-erase --cover-tests

 ---------------------------------
-Registering ckanext-mapactionevent on PyPI
+Registering ckanext-locationgroup on PyPI
 ---------------------------------

-ckanext-mapactionevent should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-mapactionevent.
+ckanext-locationgroup should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-locationgroup.
 If that link doesn't work, then you can register the project on PyPI for the first time by following these
 steps: